How your rates are calculated

 Two Recycling bins are supplied at no charge.

-For more information, view the Waste collection fees and charges policy 2023(PDF, 869KB)
+For more information, view the Waste collection fees and charges policy 2025(PDF, 762KB).

-Council is not responsible for this levy or setting the amount payable however it is required to collect the levy on behalf of the State Government.
-The levy is then transferred directly to the State Revenue Office to fund Fire Services.
+Council is not responsible for this fund or setting the amount payable however it is required to collect it on behalf of the State Government.

 The levy appears on your rates notice but it is not included as Council revenue.

-You can find out more about the levy on the Fire Services Property Levy website.
+You can find out more about the fund on the Emergency Services and Volunteers Fund website.

-Property owners who already receive a municipal concession will automatically receive the Fire Services Property Levy concession.
+Property owners who already receive a municipal concession will automatically receive the Emergency Services and Volunteers Fund concession.

 What if I don’t agree with my property valuation?